Privacy notice for parents/carers

 How we store this data

 We keep personal information about pupils while they are attending our school.
 We may also keep it beyond their attendance at our school if this is necessary in order to comply with our legal obligations.
-Our Data Protection and Information Security Policy explains that the College uses the Information and Records Management Society’s toolkit for school, which sets out how long we keep information about pupils: https://c.ymcdn.com/sites/irms.site-ym.com/resource/collection/8BCEF755-0353-4F66-9877-CCDA4BFEEAC4/2016_IRMS_Toolkit_for_Schools_v5_Master.pdf
+Our Data Protection and Information Security Policy explains that the school uses the Information and Records Management Society’s toolkit for school, which sets out how long we keep information about pupils: https://c.ymcdn.com/sites/irms.site-ym.com/resource/collection/8BCEF755-0353-4F66-9877-CCDA4BFEEAC4/2016_IRMS_Toolkit_for_Schools_v5_Master.pdf

 We do not share information about pupils with any third party without consent unless the law and our policies allow us to do so.
 Where it is legally required, or necessary (and it complies with data protection law) we may share personal information about pupils with: